Chapter 26 : Early Mornings, Packing, and Presents

 George stops tickling me and both our eyes shoot towards the door.
 I can’t help but laugh breathlessly at Fred, who is all but jumping up and down in the doorway rubbing his eyes furiously looking like a four year old.
 Then his words run through my head again, momentarily confusing me.

-I mean, it’s just George and I in the dorm room.
+I mean, it’s just George and I in his dorm room.
 Alone.
 On Fred’s bed.
 With George straddling my waist and tickling me while attempting to get the book out of my hand.
 While I’m trying to break free.
 Which is probably not what it looks like….

 “It’s not what you think,” George says, following my train of thought almost exactly as he moves off of me.